 The Top 6 Alternatives to Arduino

-Particle Photon—the first development kit on the list, is the Photon developed by Particle.
+The first development kit on the list is the Photon developed by Particle.
 This kit was developed with the necessary features needed to make your IoT projects tick.
 It is also quite affordable and can be shipped to a majority of western nations.
 The Photon’s features include:

 - Integrates a Cypress Wi-Fi chip which gives it its cloud/connectivity attributes.